sanand0/prompts/afterslides.md

 - Divide the transcript into logical sections covering one slide worth of content.
 Preserve the transcript order.
 - Prefix each transcript section with a Markdown slide.
 - Write as if the slides were written BEFORE the talk.
 Don't refer to participants.
-- Begin the slide with an H2 heading (≤10 words).
+- Begin the slide with an H2 heading (≤10 words) that captures the core insight or action.
   - Use McKinsey-style action titles / newspaper-style headlines.
 They're insightful, useful takeaways for the reader.
+  - Avoid vague verbs like "explore" or placeholders.
+State the actual insight or directive.
   - First, write headings as an outline.
 Just reading the headings tells the complete, cohesive story.
 Add bullets later.
-- In each slide, add ≤5 bullet points, each ≤25 words, that support the H2 heading with content from the transcript.
+- In each slide, add ≤5 bullet points, each ≤30 words, that support the H2 heading with content from the transcript.
   - Highlight in **bold** the top 1-3 phrases that most closely support the slide heading, if applicable.
   - Prefer augmenting the claim with a brief reason, impact, or implication ("what / why / so what").
-- **Write headings and bullets in simple, flowing, conversational prose as complete sentences**.
+- **Write headings and bullets as complete, standalone sentences in simple, flowing, conversational prose**.
 Avoid telegraphic phrases.

 Fact-checking and appendices: